 Different interactive stations allow you to experience the Matterhorn up close and personal.
 This museum is included in the train ticket or Swiss Travel Pass.

 The search for the black-nosed sheep is another popular activity on Gornergrat.
 These sheep are a unique breed found only in the Valais region.
 They are cuddly, fuzzy, and undeniably cute with their distinctive black noses.
 Since their alpine grazing meadows are quite vast, it helps that each sheep wears a GPS tracker.
-This live map allows you to easily locate the black nose sheep to meet them up close.
+This live map lets you easily locate the black-nosed sheep to meet them up close.

-Zermatt and the Valais are best known for “raclette" which is a traditional Swiss cheese dish.
-Large wheels of cheese are heated, and the melting cheese is scraped onto potatoes, pickles, and onions.
+Zermatt and the Valais are best known for “raclette," a traditional Swiss cheese dish.
+Giant wheels of cheese are heated, and the melting cheese is scraped onto potatoes, pickles, and onions.

 Where to stay in Zermatt

 Hotel Carina is a design and lifestyle boutique hotel within easy walking distance from the train station.
 The location is ideal for those wanting to access Sunnegga by funicular.
-From this side of Zermatt, you will gain an entirely new perspective of the Matterhorn.
+From this side of Zermatt, you will gain a new perspective of the Matterhorn.

 Transfer from Zermatt to St. Moritz

-On your fourth day in Switzerland, it is time to say goodbye to the Matterhorn.
+It is time to say goodbye to the Matterhorn on your fourth day in Switzerland.
 Today, you will be boarding the Glacier Express headed for St. Moritz.

 The Glacier Express is a bucket list train line for several reasons.
 For one, the train line showcases the most beautiful sides of Switzerland.
 As it travels across 291 bridges, through 91 tunnels, and passes the Oberalp Pass, the Glacier Express offers panoramic views through its large windows.
-This happens to be the longest train trip possible in Switzerland at 8 hours and 20 minutes!
+This is the longest train trip in Switzerland at 8 hours and 20 minutes!

-The Glacier Express has been in operation since 1930 and is considered a piece of Swiss rail history.
+The Glacier Express has operated since 1930 and is considered a piece of Swiss rail history.
 It's a living reminder of the country's railway heritage and the engineering feat of building a train line through the mountains.

-The Glacier Express is included in the Swiss Travel Pass, making it a convenient and cost-effective way to travel from one resort town to the next.
-Since it is a very popular train line, however, reservations are mandatory and come at an extra charge.
+The Glacier Express is included in the Swiss Travel Pass, making it a convenient and cost-effective way to travel from one resort town to another.
+Since it is a very popular train line, reservations are mandatory and come at an extra charge.

 St. Moritz became a popular destination for the rich and famous in the late 19th century when European royalty, celebrities, and business tycoons would flock there.
 This reputation has persisted to the present day, with St. Moritz known as a playground for the wealthy and elite.